The Click Five: 2007–2008: Modern Minds and Pastimes and Dill's departure

+2009–2013: TCV and break-up

-In March 2009, Mike Denneen said, "Atlantic was unwilling to let them become a 'real' band, which is what the guys wanted.
+In March 2009, the group was dropped by their record label.
+Mike Denneen said, "Atlantic was unwilling to let them become a 'real' band, which is what the guys wanted.
 Now they're calling the shots and having the opportunity to do what most bands do at the beginning: play and write songs and develop."
 The band spent the month playing in various local locations such as the Lizard Lounge in Boston.
 They represented a big change for the Lounge, which was used to hosting alternative rock and indie rock acts.
 Ben Romans stated that month that a self-financed new album would be coming soon.
+They recorded the album with Denneen in 2010.
 The band released two new songs, "I Quit!
 I Quit!
 I Quit!" and "Be in Love", available as free singles online.

-On August 6, 2010, they released their new single The Way It Goes with a record to follow the same year.
+On August 6, 2010, they released their new single "The Way It Goes" to radio, with a record to follow the same year.

-On November 13, 2010, they announced on their Twitter that their third album, entitled TCV, will be released exclusively in Asia on November 16, 2010.
-Their album will be released in the UK through Lojinx and in the US on Q Dee Records, May 2011.
+On November 13, 2010, they announced on their Twitter that their third studio album, entitled TCV, will be released exclusively in Asia on November 16, 2010.
+A music video for the single, "Don't Let Me Go" was released on April 15, 2011, in partnership with MTV EXIT to bring awareness about human trafficking.
+The album was released in the UK through Lojinx and in the US on Q Dee Records, in May 2011.
+A bonus track from TCV, "Love Space Time" appeared on the compilation album Together We Are Not Alone, where profits were donated to the victims of the Great East Japan Earthquake through the Japanese Red Cross Society.

-Break-up

-The Click Five announced January 14, 2013, on their Facebook page that they have officially parted ways.
+In October 2011, The Click Five began working on an EP that would feature five to six tracks.
+However, it was they announced on January 14, 2013, on their Facebook page that they have officially parted ways.
 They stated that they were parting ways so that they may continue to focus on their individual endeavors after a long hiatus and thanked all their fans for supporting them throughout the years.